Ugenteraan/Masked-AutoEncoder-PyTorch/README.md

 The configurations used during the training is the exact same as in ```Masked-AutoEncoder-PyTorch/configs/pretrain/mae_pretrain_224_16.yaml```.

 The MAE's training loss is as shown below.
 Cosine annealing was used as the learning rate strategy.
-I believe cosine annealing, though produces unsmooth loss graph, is the best way to reach a global optima.
+I believe that cosine annealing, though produces unsmooth loss graph, is the best way to reach the global optima.

 <div align="center">
 <b>Training loss of MAE</b>